Reidemeister numbers for arithmetic Borel subgroups in type A: The theorem of Levchuk

-The main ingredient in the proof of Theorem~\ref{thm:Additive} is a remarkable result due to Vladimir Lev\v{c}uk describing the automorphisms of the group of unitriangular matrices; see~\cite{LevchukOriginal}.
-We begin by recasting his theorem in the terminology and form needed for the present work --- in particular, we restate the results directly for \emph{upper} unitriangular matrices $\mbU_n(R)$ with the usual matrix multiplication, instead of \emph{lower} unitriangular matrices $\mbU^{-}_n(R)$ as in the paper~\cite{LevchukOriginal}.
+The main ingredient in the proof of Theorem~\ref{thm:Additive} is a remarkable result due to Vladimir Levchuk describing the automorphisms of the group of unitriangular matrices over arbitrary (associative, unital) rings; see~\cite{LevchukOriginal}.
+We begin by recasting his theorem in the terminology and form needed for the present work --- in particular, we only work with integral domains and restate the results directly for the {upper} unitriangular matrix group $\mbU_n(R)$ with the usual matrix multiplication, instead of the group of {lower} unitriangular matrices $\mbU^{-}_n(R)$ as in the original paper~\cite{LevchukOriginal}.